Divested-Mobile/Carrion/README.md

 What?
 -----
-- Ever receieve a spam call and try to call it back, only for it to be out of service or some stranger?
+- Ever receive a spam call and try to call it back, only for it to be out of service or some stranger?
 This blocks that.
 - STIR/SHAKEN provides cryptographic attestation of caller ID and is mandated by law in USA and Canada
 - https://www.fcc.gov/call-authentication
 - https://en.wikipedia.org/wiki/STIR/SHAKEN